 Quite simply, training makes your learners more proficient at their job.
 By giving them training when and where they need it, you enable them to perform their work and to be successful.

-Uber and Lyft have attained phenomenal success because their drivers drive well, know the best routes to take, and interact properly with their customers.
-They learn about important values and best practices through training that enables them be excellent representatives of those brands.
+Uber and Lyft have attained phenomenal success because their drivers drive well, know the best routes to take and interact properly with their customers.
+They learn about important values and best practices through training that enables them to be excellent representatives of those brands.
 A great brand reputation exemplified by your providers only serves to bring more dollars to your bottom line.

-The best thing is, Uber and Lyft deliver the training to their drivers 100% on mobile devices because they know that's how their drivers consumer their information.
+The best thing is, Uber and Lyft deliver the training to their drivers 100% on mobile devices because they know that's how their drivers consume their information.
 The focus and knowledge on their defined target learner helps them to craft their training to be perfectly tailored and aligned to their goals.